 beer 2.jpeg

-This will in turn hold up the entire queue of the several thousand arriving passengers who have all disembarked from double decker 380 jumbo jets.
+This will, in turn, hold up the entire queue of several thousand arriving passengers who have all disembarked from double-decker 380 jumbo jets.

-However, I do so love travel, and even with the crowded terminals, arrival halls, and airline seats designed for anorexics, actually getting there IS still half the fun.
+However, I do so love travel, and even with the crowded terminals, arrival halls, and airline seats designed for anorexics, actually getting there can still be half the fun.

-If it weren’t, I wouldn’t have the fodder to write blogs like this.
+If it weren’t, I wouldn’t have the fodder to write articles like this.

 Tangier, A Tantalizing Taste of One Of Morocco's Most Cosmopolitan Cities.